nyx-space/nyx/README.md

 2. Navigate to the directory: `cd nyx`
 3. Run any of the [examples](./examples/), e.g. `RUST_LOG=info cargo run --example 01_orbit_prop --release`

+#### Compilation

+Nyx uses `lld`, the LLVM linker, for faster compilation times.
+You may need to manually install `lld` depending on your distribution.
+On Ubuntu, this command is `sudo apt install clang lld`.

 ### Python

 For Python projects, get started by installing the library via `pip`: `pip install nyx_space`.